 Another thing to be careful of is people shooting at you from the surrounding mountains.
 The southern mountain that overlooks the towers is notorious for stragglers that will come from the south part of the map.

 This was a new addition to the map in the Season 5 update.
 It's in the desert biome that use to be Moisty Mire.
 I actually really like this place, but it can be very popular so be ready to fight immediately.
 There's a ton of houses with lots of chests in the area.
-You will also be able to find ATKs (golf carts) scattered around, plus rifts that launch you into the air so you can glide spawn here in the north west corner of the town.
+You can also sometimes find a rift north of the town.

 Salty is kind of popular by default because it's kind of right in the middle of the map.
 There's rarely a game where this town is too far from the bus path.
 It's pretty small but does have enough loot to support a few players.
 Fights can get pretty crazy here, so just be ready for a battle if you decide to land here.